DYING TO LIVE …

 My memoir attempts to string together a time, a life, other lives, music, events, and that amazing bond called love that glues us .
 And I know from all these pieces, I might construct something timeless, something that could comfort someone, somewhere.

 It takes 12 hours to cross the Pacific, and there are moments under the full moon, I see the deep blue mystery of this vast body of water out of the little window of the airplane; this vast unknown known world far below illumines the timeless aspects of Earth as compared to our brief lives.
 One feels so vulnerable in these metal and steel capsules 35,000 feet above an ocean too large to conceive.
-I’m about to meet more soul-connected people from other lands.
+I’m to meet more soul-connected people from other lands.
 I’m about to land in Fiji, Australia, New Zealand, and explore the people, food and foliage.
-I’m alive.
+I’m very at 64.
 My life experience has more surprises than I can imagine in store for me.
 From that height I have no idea the bonds to come, the magic of these new worlds and how much will grow out from them.

 This year, 2016, I explore new continents, new countries, new inner landscapes of people; their homes, their secrets, their sorrows and their 10,000 joys.